dushyant60/Personal_Portfolio/DEPLOYMENT.md

 5. Click "Save and Deploy"

 **Important**:
-- Use `npm run build:spa` for static site generation
+- Use `npm run build:fix` to prevent white screen issues
-- The `_redirects` file handles client-side routing
+- The fixed build includes proper error handling
 - Assets and 3D models will be properly served
+- If you still get white screen, try Vercel instead

 ### Step 2: Environment Variables (Optional)
 If you want theme persistence or contact form: